*UPDATE 2021: I not longer use or recommend oVertone.*

 oVertone also stained my bathtub, as I mentioned in my original review.
 I thought it was because my bathtub was very old and crappy, but I was always careful to rinse my hair after using it in our stainless steel sink in our new house just in case (since we had brand new tubs I didn’t want to risk staining).
 And a bunch of reviews on Trustpilot report people staining their bathrooms as well, so it wasn’t just me.

 Also check out my updated oVertone review (Vibrant Orange, Extreme Orange, & Copper kit comparison) and my oVertone Ginger review.
 Also check out this post about how I match my eyebrows to my oVertone Orange hair.*

-I’m not usually very adventurous with my naturally dirty blonde hair1, but I’ve always loved red/orange hair and was finally ready to do something fun and different this past December, so I decided to try coloring my hair red with oVertone color.
+I’m not usually very adventurous with my naturally dirty blonde hair (I’ve been various shades of blonde my whole life, with the exception of a few months when I was 19 and decided to dye my hair dark brown.)
+I’ve always loved red/orange hair though and was finally ready to do something fun and different this past December, so I decided to color my hair red with oVertone color.

 Coloring my hair (Go Deep Weekly Treatment)

-When the conditioners got here, I got my partner Lucas to help me with the Go Deep treatment since you’re supposed to saturate all of your hair evenly, and I have so much hair.
-I also bought a dye brush and some alligator clips to make it easier.
+When the conditioners got here, I got my partner Lucas to apply the Go Deep treatment (now called Coloring Conditioner) since you’re supposed to saturate all of your hair evenly, and I have so much hair.
 It took a while, and honestly it seems like it would be difficult to do it yourself, unless you’re already good at dying your hair and know what you’re doing.

 Maintaining my color (Daily Conditioner)